J. D. Scholten

-James Dennis Scholten (born March 4, 1980) is an American paralegal, politician and professional baseball pitcher for the Sioux City Explorers of the American Association of Professional Baseball.
+James Dennis Scholten (born March 4, 1980) is an American politician and former minor league baseball player.
 He is from the state of Iowa, and is a member of the Iowa House of Representatives for District 1.
 Scholten was the Democratic nominee for Iowa's 4th congressional district in the 2018 and 2020 elections.
+Scholten will not run for re-election at the end of his term and will retire from the Iowa House.

 Early life

 Scholten was born in Ames, Iowa, in 1980.
 His family moved to Sioux City, Iowa, when he was four years old.
 He attended East High School in Sioux City, and played for their baseball and basketball teams.
 Scholten attended Morningside College, where he played college baseball as a pitcher and first baseman for three years, and then transferred to the University of Nebraska–Lincoln to pitch for the Nebraska Cornhuskers as a senior.
-In 2002, he led the Cornhuskers in earned run average.
+In 2002, he led the Cornhuskers in earned run average (ERA).
 Scholten graduated from Nebraska in December 2003.